Sport Management - MSc - Video

 Fees and funding

 Fees (total cost)

 Important notice - fees information

 Fees illustrated are based on 18/19 entry and are subject to an annual increase.
 Correct at the time of publishing.
 Terms and conditions apply.
 Additional mandatory costs are highlighted where they are known in advance.
 There are other costs associated with university study.

 Visit our Fees pages for full details of fees

 Scholarships, awards and prizes

-Prizes are awarded each year on the course to mark the outstanding achievements of students.
+There are a number of sponsored prizes awarded each year on the course to mark the outstanding achievements of students.